jigpu/linuxwacom-wiki-archive/wiki/Linuxwacom_HOWTO.md

 available.
 If you encounter warnings, it is most likely that your development environment is missing some packages.

-When you run make, the xidump program will be built along with any other programs that are specified in the build options.
+When you run *make*, the xidump program will be built along with any other programs that are specified in the build options.
 The output file is called 'xidump' and is located in the linuxwacom package's src/util directory.
-It is installed by running make install.
+It is installed by running *make install*.

 ### Building xsetwacom